Stirling Moss

+In British popular culture, Moss was a widely recognised public figure, with his name becoming synonymous with speed in the mid-20th century.
+He made several media appearances, including in the James Bond film Casino Royale (1967), and was named BBC Sports Personality of the Year in 1961.
+Upon retiring from motor racing, Moss established a career as a commentator and pundit for ABC.
+Moss was inducted into the International Motorsports Hall of Fame in 1990.

 Early life

 Moss was born in London to amateur racing drivers Alfred and Aileen Moss (née Craufurd).
-His grandfather was Jewish; and from a family that changed their surname from Moses to Moss.
+His grandfather was Jewish and from a family that changed their surname from Moses to Moss.
 He was brought up at Long White Cloud house on the south bank of the River Thames.
-His father was an amateur racing driver who had come 16th in the 1924 Indianapolis 500, and his mother had also been involved in motorsport, entering into hillclimbs at the wheel of a Singer Nine.
-Moss was a gifted horse rider as was his younger sister, Pat Moss, who went on to become a successful rally driver.
+His father was an amateur racing driver, who had come 16th in the 1924 Indianapolis 500, and his mother had also been involved in motorsport, entering into hillclimbs at the wheel of a Singer Nine.
+Moss was a gifted horse rider, as was his younger sister, Pat Moss, who went on to become a successful rally driver.

-Moss was educated at several independent schools: Shrewsbury House School, Clewer Manor Junior School and Haileybury and Imperial Service College.
+Moss was educated at several independent schools: Shrewsbury House School, Clewer Manor Junior School, and Haileybury and Imperial Service College.
 He disliked school and did not get good grades.
-At Haileybury, he was subjected to anti-semitic bullying due to his Jewish roots.
+At Haileybury, he was subjected to bullying due to his Jewish roots.
 He concealed the bullying from his parents and used it as "motivation to succeed".
-Moss received his first car, an Austin 7, from his father at the age of nine, and drove it on the fields around Long White Cloud.
+Moss received his first car, an Austin 7, from his father at the age of nine and drove it on the fields around Long White Cloud.
 He purchased his own car at age 15 after he obtained a driving licence.

 Racing career

 Moss raced from 1948 to 1962, winning 212 of the 529 races he entered, including 16 Formula One Grands Prix.
 He competed in as many as 62 races in one year and drove 84 different makes of car over the course of his career.
-He preferred to race British cars, stating, "It is better to lose honourably in a British car than to win in a foreign one".
+He preferred to race British cars, stating: "It is better to lose honourably in a British car than to win in a foreign one."
 At Vanwall, he was instrumental in breaking the German and Italian stranglehold on F1.
-He kept his record of the most Formula One Grands Prix victories by an English driver until 1991 when Nigel Mansell overtook him.
+He kept his record of the most Formula One Grand Prix victories by an English driver until 1991, when Nigel Mansell overtook him.